 Onboard Entertainment - Jazzou Jones

 Jazzou Jones is the composer and performer of toe-tapping piano music.
-Prepare to be thrilled by original 1920’s ragtime songs and charmed by some of Jazzou’s own compositions like “High Water" and “Paddlewheel Rag”.
+Prepare to be dazzled by original 1920’s ragtime songs and charmed by some of Jazzou’s own compositions like “High Water" and “Paddlewheel Rag.”
 Dressed in his ragtime best with a debonair tux, Jazzou brings vintage all-American music to life as soon as his fingers touch the keys!

 Castine / Belfast, ME

 Home to the Maine Maritime Academy, Castine offers both spectacular harbor views and an area rife with history.
-Enjoy the town’s many examples of early 19th century architecture.
+Enjoy the town’s many examples of early 19th-century architecture.
 Spend the afternoon exploring Belfast, a quaint coastal community.
-Stroll through Belfast’s historic district, which showcases magnificent sea captains’ mansions.
+Stroll through its historic district, which showcases magnificent sea captains’ mansions.
 Art enthusiasts will enjoy visiting this area’s many art galleries.

-Located on a hill overlooking the tidal waters of Penobscot Bay, Belfast's history of creativity, innovation and tradition are witnessed throughout the city.
+Located on a hill overlooking the tidal waters of Penobscot Bay, Belfast's creativity, innovation, and tradition are demonstrated throughout the city.
 The 1800s were a time of great prosperity in Belfast, mostly due to the town's shipbuilding and commerce.
-The historic district of Belfast proudly showcases magnificent sea captains' mansions in Greek revival and Italianate architecture that have been included on the National Register of Historic Places.
-Join a local Belfast historian on a one-hour walking tour through the city's Historic Districts, ending at the Belfast Museum, which features exhibits telling the city's fascinating story.
+Proudly showcased throughout its streets are sea captains' mansions in Greek revival and Italianate architecture that have been included on the National Register of Historic Places.
+End the tour at the Belfast Museum, featuring exhibits which illustrate the city's fascinating story.

 Rockland is an exciting town with a vibrant art culture and thriving lobster industry.
 Spend your time touring one of Rockland's unique museums, including the Owls Head Transportation Museum and the Farnsworth Art Museum.
-Explore downtown Rockland that features an eclectic collection of art galleries, or relax on a park bench and watch classic schooners sail through the harbor.
+Explore downtown Rockland which features an eclectic collection of art galleries or relax on a park bench and watch classic schooners sail through the harbor.